Vision-At-SEECS/Sentinel_Hub_Starter/README.md

 ## Videos Tutorials

 To cover the basis of downloading satellite imager using Sentinel Hub, couple of video tutorials are created.
-Each video walk you through the python notebooks and other anciliary resources in an interactive manner which you can follow along for hands-on learning experience.
+Each video covers a specific task and walk you through python notebook and other anciliary resources in an interactive manner which you can follow along for hands-on learning experience.

+### Prerequisites (account creation, python library installation, etc.) & Retrieving Single Satellite Image